 |Route 66 Auto Museum, Santa Rosa, New Mexico|

-Only 18 more miles and we find ourselves in Santa Rosa, located on the Pecos River.
+Only 18 more miles and we arrive in Santa Rosa, located on the Pecos River.

 When Route 66 passed through Santa Rosa in 1930, numerous service stations, cafés and motor courts were built to accommodate motorists traveling the Mother Road.